 What is your greatest achievement in your career so far?

-For me my greatest achievement was being awarded The Caparo Award for best student of each of the seven schools when I graduated from University of Westminster.
+For me, my greatest achievement was being awarded The Caparo Award for best student of each of the seven schools when I graduated from the University of Westminster.
 I wasn’t told until the day of my graduation so it was a real surprise and made what was already a special day just amazing.

 What piece of advice do you wish you could tell your past self?